awmckinley/config/modules/doc.mgmt/README.md

 # Document Management and Organization

-Professional document management and organization software for collecting, organizing, editing, and annotating documents.
+Software for managing and organizing documents.